top of page

 d’immenso with immensity

 Anybody got problems with that?
 What I find in Ungaretti, more than any difficulty, is a wonderful (I wanted to say “immense”) concision, like Dickinson without the eight-and-six meter.
 Being, yes, of his time and place, his vision is tragic; there is much of death in his verses.
 Of the suicide of an Arab friend, he wrote: “…he didn’t know how / to set free / the song / of his desolation.”
-The poet Mallarme, on the death of his son, was prostrated, and unable to leave more than notes and attempts.
+The poet Mallarmé, on the death of his son, was prostrated, and unable to leave more than notes and attempts.
 Ungaretti’s brief notations at this time put him in the company of the Greeks, or for that matter of Izumi Shikibu:

-E fu la furia che abbatte la tenera And the tenderest form was battered by
+E fu la furia che abbatte la tenera And the tenderest form was

-Forma e la premurosa Fury and a voice’s
+Forma e la premurosa battered by

-carita d’una voce mi consuma… Loving care consumes me….
+Loving care consumes me….

 For Ungaretti, poetry was to help us to see “the world resurrected in its native purity.”
 But in 1970 he wrote: “After the war we witnessed a change in the world that separated us from what we used to be and from what we once had made and done, as if in one blow millions of years had passed.
 Things grow old, fit only for a museum….Something in the world of languages is totally finished…We are men cut off from our own depths.”
 We all live now in the continuation, the aftermath of that process; a poetry such as Ungaretti’s is all the more necessary, being a stream of reconnection, of reconstruction.
 Ungaretti, in so skillfully setting free his own song, left us all less desolate.